SethRobinson/comfyui-workflow-to-api-converter-endpoint/README.md

 ## FAQ

+## Why is this needed?

+Ok, here's the deal, you export your workflow, and from your own custom app you call ComfyUI's prompt endpoint to execute it.
+Well, joke's on you because it gets an error.
+Why?
+You can't run workflows directly, you need to choose "Export (API)" which is an option you'll only see if you've enabled developer mode for some reason.

+So you think, cool, I'll just use that.
+Well, it works, but later you decide you need to edit your workflow a bit and you drag and drop your "API" version into ComfyUI and low and behold, it's a skeleton of a real workflow, it's missing stuff!
+You you better hope you saved a copy of the ORIGINAL full workflow.

+So this solution allows you to only work with "full workflows", you just have your app do the extra step of converting the workflow to an "API" version before using it.
+In my app, I check filedates and cache it out.

+The result?
+I no longer have to manually save two versions of my workflows to use with the API, just the "full".

 ## "Can the normal /prompt endpoint automatically convert workflow JSON files to API format and run them, so I don’t need to call the conversion endpoint?"

 Currrently no, but originally that's how I did it.